Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 }
 ```

-We have now configured a Route to match incoming requests matching the given
+We have now configured a route to match incoming requests matching the given
 `hosts` and `paths`, and forward them to the `foo-service` we configured, thus
 proxying this traffic to `http://foo-service.com`.

-Kong is a transparent proxy, and it will by default forward the request to your
+{{site.base_gateway}} is a transparent proxy, and it defaults to forwarding the request to your
 upstream service untouched, with the exception of various headers such as
 `Connection`, `Date`, and others as required by the HTTP specifications.

 ## Routes and matching capabilities

-Let's now discuss how Kong matches a request against the configured routing
+Let's now discuss how {{site.base_gateway}} matches a request against the configured routing
 attributes.

-Kong supports native proxying of HTTP/HTTPS, TCL/TLS, and GRPC/GRPCS protocols;
+{{site.base_gateway}} supports native proxying of HTTP/HTTPS, TCL/TLS, and GRPC/GRPCS protocols;
 as mentioned earlier, each of these protocols accept a different set of routing
 attributes:
 - `http`: `methods`, `hosts`, `headers`, `paths` (and `snis`, if `https`)